informalsystems/vdd/blockchain/blockchain.md

 ## Distributed Problem Statement

 ### Design choices

+#### **[TMBC-FM-CONS]**:
+(Consensus failure model)
+There is a set *C* of validator pairs, such that *C* is a subset of *NextValidators* at height *h*, where:
+  - The validator pairs in *C* hold more than two-thirds of the total voting power in *NextValidators* at height *h*
+  - For every validator pair *(n,p)* in *C*, follows the consensus protocol until consensus for height *h+1* is terminated.

+> - TMBC-VC_AGR - note that correct is temporal property; does that mean we need
+> to define agreement also as a temporal property?
+It seems so to me.
+> - TMBC-VC-PROG - the same as above, it seems like it should be temporal property
+> that depends on correct predicate.
+We probably want also to assume that we always
+> make progress within trusted period (that starts once previous height is committed).

 > input/output variables used to define the temporal properties.
 Most likely they come from an ADR